 Do small business owners get tax refunds?

-Getting a tax return is another thing that depends on the structure of a business.
+Getting a tax return depends on the structure of a business.
 Entities that can get a tax return include:

 - Sole proprietorships that report their income and expenses on the owner’s individual tax return.

-- Unincorporated businesses with two and more owners.
+- Unincorporated businesses with two or more owners.